X01XX/UES-Forth/README.txt

 Start forth: > gforth

-Load program: include main.fs
+then: include main.fs

-exit: bye
+then: all-tests

 Build one thing upon another: